robado/chika_bot/README.md

 ##### Stuff for later
 * Make bot run in Docker container
 * Deploy to [heroku](https://www.heroku.com/)
-    * It has a free plane for hobbyist!
+    * It has a free plan for hobbyist!

 ## How to run locally
 Running locally you need to Python 3.7, pip 20.0.2 and pipenv==2018.11.26.
 (These are the versions I used to make